 Your Digital Footprint

-A Granville Elementary School Website resource that helps students understand their digital footprint and how to create a positive digital footprint.
+Prepared by the Internet Society, this website helps students understand their digital footprint and how to create a positive digital footprint.
 The site is in student friendly language and includes videos and infographics that are easy for students to follow and understand as they learn the significance of their digital footprint.